Skip to Main Content

 You can try expanding your search a little by toggling to TX All Text for the search term manuscripts.
 Some of these scores may, however, include high-quality modern transcriptions of the compositions alongside images of the original manuscripts.

-DiscoverMU search with Music - 17th century and manuscripts text search
+A Discover@MU search with Music - 17th century as subject term and manuscripts as All Text

 • Remember to limit by Format - musical scores.